ShieldOrder/proposal-disclosure-schema/examples/cdv-example.md

 VERIFICATION

-Artifacts you expect to produce as evidence of progress.
+What artifacts are expected to be produced that could allow others to observe progress or outcomes?

 - Published post-round summaries
 - Archived prior versions
 - Community feedback threads

 Acceptance criteria.
-How success will be determined.
+How outcomes might be assessed.

-Applicants report improved understanding of rejection.
+Applicants report improved understanding of rejection, as observed through feedback or follow-up discussion.
 Administrators report no added friction.
-Voting behavior remains unchanged.
+Voting mechanics and behavior remain unchanged.

-Stop conditions.
+Stop or pause signals.
-Signals that this should halt.

-- Pressure to reveal voter reasoning
+- Pressure to reveal individual voter reasoning
 - Perceived coercion of coinholders
 - Net increase in governance friction

 ============================================================

 END
+EOF